Joao4569/farm_fresh/README.md

 - After creating the home app and index.html template with its associated view and urls, I manually tested that the template was working correctly.

-- With each template created, I would manually test that they are working and displaying as intended
+- With each template created, I would manually test that they are working and displaying as intended.

+- Once the initial basic products.html view was created I manually did a test to see if the context, containing products and their attributes were displaying as i expected, confirming that the views, URL's and and templates are all working as planned.

 **Image Placeholder**